 “Support for high-quality, global health education has always been a priority for our philanthropy, especially through The Mulago Foundation,” said John Arnhold, a Trustee for The Mulago Foundation and The Arnhold Foundation, upon bestowing the gift.
 “We are delighted to have this opportunity to support the remarkable work that Mount Sinai is doing to create the next generation of global health leaders and workers.”

-Today, under the new leadership of its first director, global health expert Prabhjot Singh, MD, PhD, the Arnhold Institute for Global Health is expanding its scope by focusing on broadening the understanding of the full context of global health.
+Today, the Arnhold Institute for Global Health is expanding its scope by focusing on broadening the understanding of the full context of global health.

 Historically, popular ideas about global health goals often include alleviating the burden of hunger and infectious diseases in the developing world.
 The Arnhold Institute for Global Health does not stop there.
 Global health is for everyone, everywhere, whether it is improving the health of a community in rural sub-Saharan Africa struggling with cardiovascular disease, developing a data science platform to better protect an underserved population in Guatemala from the Zika virus, or retooling the way primary care is delivered in a community in New York City’s East Harlem neighborhood.
 The Arnhold Institute is focused on protecting and improving the health and well-being of individuals and communities everywhere.

 By recognizing common problems faced by diverse communities globally, the Arnhold Institute’s expanded scope creates new opportunities for learning and action.